Mo. ° / °

 Many ATSU grant projects aim to advance the use of innovative health professions teaching methods or care delivery strategies to improve outcomes for students, patients, faculty, and practicing providers.
 A sampling of such projects includes:

-• HHS - Health Resources and Services Administration (HRSA) awarded the Arizona School of Health Sciences (ATSU-ASHS) physician assistant (PA) program three, multiyear grants, including:
+• U.S. Department of Health and Human Services (HHS) – Health Resources and Services Administration (HRSA) awarded the Arizona School of Health Sciences (ATSU-ASHS) physician assistant (PA) program three multiyear grants

-• $3 million in scholarships for Recruiting, Retaining, and Placing Disadvantaged Students as Primary Care PAs in Underserved Communities;
+• $3 million in scholarships for Recruiting, Retaining, and Placing Disadvantaged Students as Primary Care PAs in Underserved Communities.

 • $1.4 million for PCTE Addressing Rural Health Disparities: Transformative Primary Care PA Education and Preceptor Development.